 Calm, quiet and almost always housed in grand buildings, museums make a fascinating alternative to your office.
 In-house restaurants usually provide ample seating and food choices, and you can use break time to explore and learn something new.

 If you haven’t yet considered becoming a member of your local library, you should – because they’re great.
 But aside from supporting your community, they also make for really productive remote workspaces.
-Save them for hyper-focused, distraction-free work.
-(Printing facilities are an added bonus.)
+Save them for hyper-focused, distraction-free deep work.
+(Printing facilities are an added bonus).

 If a cosy, bookish environment can’t motivate you to focus on your work, few things will.
 More bookshops are adding quiet spaces and cafes into their outfit, giving you the benefits of café culture and library comfort in one.